-- 1. Move the shift lever into the P (Park) position. - 2.
-Turn the ignition key slightly in the ON direction. - 3.
+- Move the selector lever into the P (Park) position. - Turn the ignition key slightly in the ON direction. - 3.
 Turn the key toward the LOCK position. - 4.
 Remove the key.

-If the key is removed from the ignition switch, the shift lever cannot be moved from P (Park) position.
-The shift lever can be moved if the ignition switch is in the ON position and the foot brake pedal is depressed.
+If the key is removed from the ignition switch, the selector lever cannot be moved from P (Park) position.
+The selector lever can be moved if the ignition switch is in the ON position and the foot brake pedal is depressed.